dunkelfrosch/phpcoverfish/README.md

 ### Arguments

-    scan                     scan/analyze command (currently the only available mode of coverfish)
+    scan                     scan/analyze command (currently the only available mode of coverfish) phpunit-config           path to your project phpunit.xml config file (e.g. tests/phpunit.xml) this argument override all raw- parameter (raw-scan-path, raw-autoload-path ...)

-### Parameters (required)

-    scan-path                path to your target php unit class test files or a single test file exclude-path             path to excluded test classes
-    autoload-file            your application used autoload file (psr-0/psr-4 standard) will be replaced by phpunit.xml file in our upcoming beta version

 ### Parameters (optional)

-    -p / --phpunit-config    phpUnit config file
-    -f / --output-format     json, text (default) - rendering of scan result output format (json or text) -l / --output-level      detail of scan result output (0=minimal, 1=normal(default), 2=detailed) --output-prevent-echo    if you fetch results in json format, you can hide direct output and analyse results as as a json object directly, this parameter is mainly used for testing purposes (deprecated, will be replaced by --quiet/-q in beta version)
+    raw-scan-path            path to your target php unit class test files or a single test file raw-exclude-path         exclude a specific path from your planned scan raw-autoload-file        your application used autoload file (psr-0/psr-4 standard) will be replaced by phpunit.xml file in our upcoming beta version -f / --output-format     json, text (default) - rendering of scan result output format (json or text) -l / --output-level      detail of scan result output (0=minimal, 1=normal(default), 2=detailed) --output-prevent-echo    if you fetch results in json format, you can hide direct output and analyse results as as a json object directly, this parameter is mainly used for testing purposes (deprecated, will be replaced by --quiet/-q in beta version)
-    --exclude-path           exclude a specific path from your planned scan --no-ansi                prevent colorful output of rendering results
+    --no-ansi                prevent colorful output of rendering results

 ### Parameters (in development, not yet available in alpha)